DFE-Digital/dfe-job-descriptions/ServiceDesigners/LeadServiceDesigner.md

 -   provide direction and contribute more widely to the future of service design as a profession
 -   work closely with other departments to make sure we have a cohesive approach to service design as well as to design services that cut across departments where necessary
 -   prioritise understanding the needs and behaviour of users and know how to use this insight to underpin and drive the work that we do
--   contribute and build a vibrant, diverse and passionate service design community and help to mature the profession capability, standards and service design design
+-   contribute and build a vibrant, diverse and passionate service design community and help to mature the profession capability, standards and service design
 -   Actively promote the design perspective in discussions with teams and stakeholders.
 Mentor and coach individuals and service teams, support education including inductions, training and workshops.
 -   assess service performance against government standards
 -   lead discussions at a senior departmental level and successfully negotiate change to support the delivery of better services